KEY QUESTIONS IN ENVIRONMENTAL PSYCHOLOGY - 2022/3

 Thus, the summative assessment for this module consists of:

-- In which students are asked to describe a specific environment and analyse the positive and negative aspects of this environment drawing on environmental psychology methods, theories and evidence.
+- 10-minute group presentation, 25%, in which students are asked to describe a specific environment and analyse the positive and negative aspects of this environment drawing on environmental psychology methods, theories and evidence.

 Formative assessment and feedback

-Students will be given formative feedback in class throughout the module.
-In particular via the in class exercises where students will work in small group to conduct a range of tasks including the analysis of the university campus, an evaluation of the usefulness of different environmental psychology methods to examine certain behaviours, discussions of proposed interventions to address an environmental problem.
+Students will be given formative feedback in class throughout the module, in particular via the in class exercises where students will work in small groups to conduct a range of tasks including the analysis of the university campus, an evaluation of the usefulness of different environmental psychology methods to examine certain behaviours, and discussions of proposed interventions to address an environmental problem.

 - Provide students with an understanding of the major theoretical formulations and models in the area of environmental psychology in order to provide a conceptual underpinning to inform their approach to research and practice

 - Provide students with a knowledge of individual, organisational and social aspects of approaches to environmental psychology

 |2||Provide practical solutions to environmental problems drawing on environmental psychology theories and evidence||C|

 |3||Critically evaluate the quantity and quality of evidence in psychology||C|

 |4||Demonstrate an awareness of environmental psychology theories and research evidence in the field of architectural psychology||K|